DotCamp/wp-table-builder/readme.txt

 * FIX: An issue with element control changes not reflected to associated targets.
 * FIX: Star rating element default color reverted to gold.
 * FIX: Term object check for tag manager.
+* FIX: An issue with styled list icons change their sizes depending on sibling text length.

 = 1.3.12 =